Alberniweather and Port Alberni Summary for September 2023

 ** Short Term means since 1994 at the new AVRA Airport.
 Airport Records are compared to the 30+ year weather stations of record since 1900 (1895 for rain) at Beaver Creek, Port Alberni “City” and Robertson Creek.
 Note that records pre 1950 may be more likely to over-estimate high temperatures.

-1 thought on “September 2023 Summary: Port Alberni’s part in the Hottest Recorded Month on Earth So Far.
+One response to “September 2023 Summary: Port Alberni’s part in the Hottest Recorded Month on Earth So Far.”